Draft Community Fund Terms and Conditions.

 Project Eligibility Criteria

 Criterion 1.
-The initiative and or project must be within the localities of Inverleigh, Winchelsea and or Gnarwarre, or alternatively be able to demonstrate a strong connection to the district and its local residents.
+The initiative and or proposal must be within the localities of the project, or alternatively be able to demonstrate a strong connection to the immediate district and or its local residents.

 Criterion 2.
-The initiative and or project must deliver real measurable tangible benefits to the residents and or local communities of Inverleigh, Gnarwarre, Mount Moriac, Buckley and or Winchelsea.
+The initiative and or proposal must deliver real measurable tangible benefits to the residents and or local communities of the project.